team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ### Third Party Libaries

 No, this function does not use any third-party APIs or libraries; it only uses Node.js built-in modules (fs and Buffer) to read an image file and encode it to base64.
+### Third Party Libaries

+No, this function does not use any third-party APIs or libraries; it only uses Node.js built-in modules (fs and Buffer) to read an image file and encode it to base64.